 Trace elements, structural irregularities, and radiation generally cause fancy diamond color.
 Here is a breakdown of common causes of natural fancy diamond color.

 Yellow Diamonds – Presence of nitrogen.

 Brown, Pink, and Red Diamonds – Colored graining, which results from structural irregularities in the crystal lattice–sometimes in combination with an impurity.

-Blue Diamonds – Presence of boron with possible presence of hydrogen
+Blue Diamonds – Presence of boron with the possible presence of hydrogen.

-Grey and Violet Diamonds – Most likely the presence of hydrogen (grey diamonds are known for high amounts of hydrogen, while violet diamonds are still being studied for exact cause of color)
+Grey and Violet Diamonds – Most likely the presence of hydrogen (grey diamonds are known for high amounts of hydrogen, while violet diamonds are still being studied for the exact cause of color).

-Orange Diamonds – Structural irregularities in combination with the presence of trace elements like nitrogen, though exact cause of color is still being studied
+Orange Diamonds – Structural irregularities in combination with the presence of trace elements like nitrogen, though the exact cause of color is still being studied.

 Unlike their colorless counterparts, fancy colored diamonds are cut to maximize color.
 Certain shapes will intensify fancy color, and typically, the deeper the pavilion (bottom half of a diamond) the more color is returned to the eye.
 It is not uncommon to see yellow diamonds fashioned into radiant cuts, as the mixed cut enhances the yellow hue.
 As with most diamonds, the finished cut is also largely dependent on the shape of the rough and what the cutter can achieve in terms of color grade.

 The photo (above) shows a variety of fancy colors of different cuts.
 Fancy colored diamonds are often found in fancy shapes, as certain shapes or cuts are designed to concentrate color.